futurum-dev/dotnet.futurum.webapiendpoint.micro/README.md

 **See *[GlobalWebApiEndpoint](https://github.com/futurum-dev/dotnet.futurum.webapiendpoint.micro/blob/main/sample/Futurum.WebApiEndpoint.Micro.Sample/GlobalWebApiEndpoint.cs)* in sample project**

 ### Configuring a specific API version
-A specific API version can be configured.
-This is a good place to configure things like:
-- API version specific authorization (don't forget to set *AllowAnonymous* on the individual WebApiEndpoint that you don't want to be secured i.e. *Login* endpoint)

-The class must:
-- implement *IWebApiVersionEndpoint* interface
+In the context of API development, it's often necessary to configure specific API versions.
+This configuration can include aspects such as:
+- Authorization specific to the API version: This is where you can set the authorization required for all endpoints in a specific API version.
+Don't forget to use the AllowAnonymous attribute on individual WebApiEndpoints that should not be secured, such as a Login endpoint.

+To configure a specific API version, you need to create a class that:
+- Implements the IWebApiVersionEndpoint interface.
-- be decorated with at least one *WebApiVersionEndpointVersion* attribute, for the version(s) it applies to
+- Is decorated with at least one WebApiVersionEndpointVersion attribute, indicating the version(s) it applies to.

-** NOTE - there can only be one of these classes per version.
-There is an [analyser](#roslyn-analysers) to check for this. **
+**Note: There can only be one class that configures a specific API version.
+This is enforced by a Roslyn analyzer.**

-** NOTE - this is applied after the version route is created, but before the WebApiEndpoint specific route is created. **
+**Note: The configuration set in this class is applied after the version route is created, but before the specific WebApiEndpoint route is created.**

+Here's an example of how to implement this:

 #### Example
 ```csharp